cloud-gov/log-drain-endpoint/README.md

 # log-drain-endpoint

 An https log drain endpoint used in testing log capture.
 This is intended to be a short lived project to measure log duplication and/or loss during the v13 cf-deployment upgrade.
+This **only** captures and stores logs emitted by the [Log Spammer](https://github.com/cloud-gov/log-spammer).

 See:
 - https://github.com/cloud-gov/cg-deploy-cf/issues/491
 - https://github.com/cloud-gov/cg-deploy-cf/issues/487

 ## Test